 We have neither engaged in any operations (other than searching for a Business Combination after our Initial Public Offering) nor generated any revenues to date.
-Our only activities from July 20, 2020 (inception) through December 31, 2020 were organizational activities, those necessary to prepare for the Initial Public Offering, described below.
+Our only activities from July 20, 2020 (inception) through December 31, 2021 were organizational activities, those necessary to prepare for the Initial Public Offering, described below, and the search for a business combination.
 We do not expect to generate any operating revenues until after the completion of our Business Combination.
 We expect to generate non-operating income in the form of interest earned on investments held after the Initial Public Offering.
 We incur expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses.